LagoLunatic/dsvrandom/README.txt

 DSVRandom (DSVania Randomizer) is a randomizer for the three Castlevania games for the Nintendo DS: Dawn of Sorrow, Portrait of Ruin, and Order of Ecclesia.
-Currently it's only compatible with the North American versions.
+It's only compatible with the North American versions.

 Source code: https://github.com/LagoLunatic/dsvrandom
 Report issues here: https://github.com/LagoLunatic/dsvrandom/issues

-### Randomization options
+### What does it randomize?

 DSVRandom has options to randomize:
 Items/Skills: Randomizes items and skills you find lying on the ground.